creode/wordpress-blocks/README.md

 This plugin once installed will be added to the mu-plugin folder so it is ready for it to be used in your project.

 ### Creating new blocks
-In order to create new blocks, you can add a new class to your theme or plugin and extend the `CreodeBlocks\Block` class.
+In order to create new blocks, you can add a new class to your theme or plugin and extend the `Creode_Blocks\Block` class.

 If you are utilising WP_CLI for your project, you can use the following command to create a new block class: